5l1v3r1/kracca/README.md

 * Intelligent identification and classification of interesting strings / numbers used consistently across emails, aliases, etc
 * Organized wordlists by topic, eg infosec, sport, video games, etc.

-## keynums.txt

-keynums is a pre-made list of numbers that are likely to be part of a password.
-You can add numbers that are relevant to the target, such as DOB, numbers of special personal or organizational significance, etc, to this list.

-## keywords.txt

-keywords is a pre-made wordlist that is a compilation of cracklib's wordlist, /usr/share/dict words for American and British English and Spanish.
-As with keynums, you can add words relevant to the target in order to increase accuracy.
----
-yes it's actually me messaging you on twitter chloe you fool